Annie and Olivia

 Georgia is an older lady looking for a quiet home where the young ones won’t displace her from her chosen sleeping spot.
 She was one of ours as a kitten and her current family was moving out of the area and was unable to take her with them.
 So here she is – back with PAN once again, looking for a place to call home.

 Available for our Senior to Senior adoption.

 Tammy is also a special placement kitty: She was abandoned with her kitten at a local shelter.
 Her baby was adopted a long time ago & poor Tammy was left behind.
 A high energy kitty, Tammy needs to keep busy – she loves to chase her furry mice, runs up & down her large scratching post and has a very big appetite for such a slim girl.
 Tammy’s activity level is way too high for most other cats to tolerate, so she may be best as an only cat.
 She has been indoor only since we’ve had her, which would be our preference, but she might be happiest as an indoor/outdoor kitty if the home was in a safe location.
 Some might say that Tammy has a slight case of Attention Deficit Disorder – she’s just a very busy girl.
 Tammy does not show well at our adoption center so she does not come for regular adoption days.
 A special viewing can be arranged upon request.
 Tammy needs a very special person willing to give her a chance.

 Iscee is being generously sponsored by Julie Schwetz

-Available as a Forgotten Feline Friend or as a Senior to Senior
+Available as a Senior to Senior

 Iscee is a quiet, sweet little girl.
 She needs a family who does not have children.
 Iscee loves to be pet on her back, tail, chin and belly.
 She can be picked up by a person who knows how to be gentle and secure.
 She really is a sweetheart and would be great in a house without animals who are high spirited.
 She does not mind my 13 year old Beagle.
 If given a chance Iscee would make you very happy.